MaDiS: Taming Masked Diffusion Language Models for Sign Language Generation: Introduction

 After pretraining, we perform supervised fine-tuning conditioned on unmasked text tokens.
 The original MDLM can be viewed as an any-order ARLM \cite{seed-diffusion}.
 Due to its unconstrained confidence-based unmasking strategy, the number of possible unmasking orders is enormous.
 For example, generating 100 tokens in 25 steps results in approximately $10^{123}$ possible orders.
 Although this property enables MDLMs to perform well in data-constrained scenarios, it also leads to significantly slower convergence, often requiring more training epochs \cite{prabhudesai2025diffusion}.
 To address this issue, we propose a novel unmasking strategy with temporal checkpoints.
-Inspired by the effectiveness of VAR~\cite{tian2024var}, which generates images progressively from low to high resolution, we insert checkpoints at noise levels 0.75 and 0.5, corresponding to temporal resolutions of $T/4$ and $T/2$.
-This design dramatically prunes unmasking orders by over $10^{41}$ times, thereby accelerating convergence during training.
+Inspired by the effectiveness of VAR~\cite{tian2024var}, which generates images progressively from low to high resolution, we insert checkpoints composed of uniformly distributed tokens at noise levels 0.75 and 0.5, corresponding to temporal resolutions of $T/4$ and $T/2$.
+This design decomposes generation in a coarse-to-fine manner and dramatically prunes unmasking orders by over $10^{41}$ times, thereby accelerating convergence during training.
 Furthermore, to better integrate part-wise sign tokens \cite{zuo2025soke}, we propose a plug-and-play mixture-of-parts (MoP) embedding layer.
-Unlike the previous SOTA method~\cite{zuo2025soke} that simply averages token embeddings from different body parts, our MoP embedding layer is built upon well-optimized VQ-VAE codebooks, and part-wise embeddings are dynamically fused through learnable gates.
-In summary, our contributions are as follows: \begin{itemize} \item We propose MaDiS, a novel SLG approach built upon MDLMs that enable bidirectional context modeling and parallel multi-token generation.
+Unlike the previous SOTA method~\cite{zuo2025soke} that simply averages token embeddings from different body parts, our MoP embedding layer is built upon well-optimized VQ-VAE codebooks, and part-wise embeddings are dynamically fused through a learnable gate.
+In summary, our contributions are as follows: \begin{itemize} \item We propose MaDiS, a novel gloss-free SLG approach built upon MDLMs that enable bidirectional context modeling and parallel multi-token generation.

-\item A tri-level cross-modal pretraining framework is developed that jointly learns from token, latent, and 3D physical spaces, enabling the model to learn richer and more grounded sign representations.
+\item A tri-level cross-modal pretraining framework is developed that jointly learns from token, latent, and 3D physical spaces, enabling the model to exploit the benefits from complementary, multi-level sign representations.

-\item To accelerate training convergence, we design a novel token unmasking strategy with temporal checkpoints, which significantly reduces unmasking order complexity.
-To enhance the integration of part-wise sign tokens, we introduce an MoP embedding layer that is conditioned on VQ-VAE codebooks and controlled by learnable gates.
+\item To accelerate training convergence, we design a novel token unmasking strategy with temporal checkpoints, which significantly reduces unmasking order complexity through a coarse-to-fine decomposition.
+To enhance the integration of part-wise sign tokens, we introduce an MoP embedding layer that is conditioned on VQ-VAE codebooks and controlled by a learnable gate.